Ecohnoch/flask_autoapi/README.md

 # Flask-autoapi

 This project is mainly for machine learning projects.
 Sometimes a machine learning service is written, but it requires a lot of additional code to deploy.
-Is there any way to register a service to restful api for deployment without changing all the code of the machine learning service? flask-autoapi gives the answer.
+Is there any way to register a service to restful api for deployment without changing any code of the machine learning service?
+Flask-autoapi gives the answer.

-First, you need to put the entire code of your machine learning service into a directory to become a module (actually add the \_\_init\_\_.py file in this directory), and then specify which python file in the directory contains Service, and then specify which function of this file provides the service.
-Turn the above into a config and directly call flask_autoapi.launch(config) to deploy the service directly.
+You only need a test python function that you can run locally (no matter where the function is) and a configuration to start the api service.

 ### Download